balamurugun/Bala_Blogdown/content/post/kaggle-survey.md

 meta_img: /images/image.jpg
 ---
 ![](/post/kaggle-survey_files/carlos-muza-hpjSkU2UYSU-unsplash.jpg)

-# Data Jungle: Size, Tech and Salary
+<sub>credit:unsplash.com</sub>

+# Data Science Jungle: Large firm or Small Firm; AWS or GCP; Countries with best salaries based on Kaggle 2020 Survey

 We are set to explore the Kaggle 2020 survey for insights on what is the difference between working for a large firm vs a small firm, what is the next tech to learn and how can Data Scientists better their salaries.